 (2/1-2/4) The Brooklyn Academy of Music, aka BAM, returns with the BAM Kids Film Festival 2018.
 Brooklyn’s favorite children’s film festival celebrates its 20th year, presenting the best shorts and features from around the world—representing 31 countries in total.
 Recommend ages 3-11.

 (2/16-2/18) Become a Master Builder at LEGO Live NYC at Pier 36.

 (2/9-2/19) Sesame Street Live: Let's Party! comes to The Theater at Madison Square Garden.

 Jump to the beat with your friends on Sesame Street!
 Introducing an all-new, interactive show that unfolds on one of the world’s most famous streets at the funniest, furriest party in the neighborhood… get ready for Sesame Street Live!
 Let’s Party!
 Join in the fun as the Sesame Street community discovers choosing a party theme is more challenging than they could have ever imagined.
 Learn new songs and sing along to familiar favorites with Oscar and Cookie Monster; build a snowman with Elmo; flap your wings with Big Bird; marvel at Abby’s magic; be amazed when Super Grover flies; and move to the rhythm with Rosita.

 For more local kids' events, check out our sister site at nymetroparents.com!

 Things To Do in New York in February: Nightlife

-(2/28) It's Fat Tuesday!
-Check out Geoge Clinton and P. Funkadelic at B.B.
-King Blues Club and Grill for a special Mardi Gras celebration.
+(2/13) Check out Geoge Clinton and P. Funkadelic for his 6th Annual Fat Tuesday celebration at B.B.
+King Blues Club and Grill.

 This Valentine's Day, or any day, bring a loved one to take in the breathtaking view at Top of the Rock.